 Summer sunshine bunting - white with sunny yellow/orange trim

 Christmas bunting - white with red/green trim

 8 oz. knitting worsted (Red Heart Super Saver used for model) white or choice of color

 Small amounts contrast colors for trim (yellow, orange, red, blue, purple for rainbow version)

 10 yds.
 1/4" satin ribbon, or buttons, or crocheted ties for closures

 Size I hook

-22"x27" opened flat, 22"x13" folded (for smaller
+Finished size: approx. 22"x27" opened flat, 22"x13" folded (for smaller

 babies/preemies use thinner yarn and smaller hook)

 Gauge: 2-1/2 shells = 4", 7 rows = 4"